 Impulse Control Disorders and Addiction

 About 35 to 48 percent of people with intermittent explosive disorders also struggle with a substance use disorder.
-Similarly, 33% of people with pyromania have a substance use disorder, as well as up to 50% of those with kleptomania.
+Similarly, 33% of people with pyromania have a substance use disorder and up to 50% of those with kleptomania.

-It isn’t surprising that those with a substance use disorder are at higher risk of struggling with an ICD.
-Other risk factors include being subjected to trauma, abuse, neglect, exposure to violence and aggression, and genetic predisposition—very similar risk factors to addiction.
+It isn’t surprising that those with a substance use disorder are more likely to struggle with an ICD.
+Other risk factors include trauma, abuse, neglect, exposure to violence and aggression, and genetic predisposition—very similar risk factors to addiction.

 Coping and Treatment Options

 Instead of labeling someone with these symptoms “problematic,” the key is to seek professional assistance.
-For both children and adults, therapy is of the utmost importance to properly diagnose and treat this condition.
+For both children and adults, therapy is essential to diagnose and treat this condition properly.
 The National Survey on Drug Use and Health reports that in 2017, about 7.4% of people aged 18 and older with a mental illness did not think that they needed treatment at the time.

 It is essential for children that parents seek help from a psychotherapist to find the best ways to support their child.
 Modeling healthy behaviors, setting healthy boundaries, establishing a routine, and praising children for good behavior are some ways you can help a child with an impulse control disorder.

 For adults, the sooner you start speaking with someone about your struggles, the better.
 Because ICDs can lead to substance abuse problems and dangerous situations, seeking help immediately is critical.
-Finding a healthy outlet like exercise, meditation, or a hobby to help you work through your behaviors can be beneficial.
+Finding a healthy outlet like exercise, meditation, or a hobby to help you work through your behaviors can benefit you.

-In a co-occurring disorder, a dual diagnosis program that offers a comprehensive treatment approach is more effective than treating the conditions separately.
+A dual diagnosis program that offers a comprehensive treatment approach is more effective than treating the conditions separately in a co-occurring disorder.
 Depending on the case, someone might choose an inpatient or outpatient program to treat their conditions.

-Therapy: By far, the central treatment for ICDs is therapy.
+- Therapy: By far, the central treatment for ICDs is therapy.
 Individual psychotherapy with cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT) can be helpful.
-Family therapy or couples therapy is key for addressing the issue together and mending broken relationships.
+Family therapy or couples therapy is vital for addressing the issue together and mending broken relationships.

 When to Seek Help

-According to survey results published by Harvard Health, less than 20% of individuals battling intermittent explosive disorder actually receive specific treatment for their rage episodes.
-However, when you suspect you or your loved one is displaying any signs of impulse control disorder, it’s important to seek medical attention.
+According to survey results published by Harvard Health, less than 20% of individuals battling intermittent explosive disorder receive specific treatment for their rage episodes.
+However, it’s essential to seek medical attention when you suspect you or your loved one is displaying any signs of impulse control disorder.

-A psychological evaluation can help identify any underlying mental health disorder and any substance use disorder that could be contributing to the behavior.
+A psychological evaluation can help identify any underlying mental health disorder and any substance use disorder contributing to the behavior.
 The same applies if you or your loved one starts experiencing negative consequences at work or school due to their behaviors.

 The sooner you reach out for help, the better the outcome.
 Diagnosing ICDs can be difficult and may take time as therapists and doctors sort out other potential conditions.
 If you recognize any of the signs above, don’t label them as mere personality issues, these outbursts could result from a much serious condition.